 We are actively working to create common ground and networks between research and agriculture to promote agricultural development and increase the value creation in local communities.
 Through networking and cooperation between research, private business and the public sector we are contributing to the creation of new sustainable businesses.

 Norges Vel contributes to create cooperatives and solutions for food producers, in addition to developing local supply chains from earth to table.
 We want a healthier and more natural food production.

 A supply chain Norges Vel developed from a to z is Norsk Matbygg SA which is a cooperative of farmers who produce barley for COOP and DUGA.

 Climate adaptation in agriculture

-A report about agriculture and climate change from the Agriculture and Food department concluded that taking new research technology and knowledge seriously is the one of the most important factors in minimising agriculture's strain on the climate.
+A report about agriculture and climate change from the Agriculture and Food department concluded that using new research, technology and knowledge is one of the most important factors in minimising agriculture's strain on the climate.
 Our projects are contributing to the bio-economy by investigating climate adaptations in agriculture and seeking to turn climate issues into business opportunities.

-We help the agricultural sector in a more environmentally friendly way through projects to help with green fertilisers, correct fertilising and surface run-off.
+We help the agricultural sector in a more environmentally friendly direction through projects on green fertilisers, correct fertilising and surface run-off.

 Waste from bio-gas facilities and fish slurry from aquaculture can become environmentally friendly fertilizers, wood from logging and husks left over from rapeseed oil production can be used as animal feed.
 Bio-coal can capture greenhouse gases whilst simultaneously contributing to better soil and harvests.